xrsheffield/website-1/content/events/band-practice-1.md

   town: "Sheffield "
   postcode: S1 2JR
 ---
-Five Rivers Rising, XR Sheffield Samba Fusion Band practice session
+Five Rivers Rising, XR Sheffield Samba Fusion Band practice session and meeting

-Arrive 6:45pm to collect instruments for 7pm start, followed by meeting
+Arrive 6:45pm to collect instruments for 7pm start.
+There will be a band meeting after the practice session for those that want to be involved.

 Come and join us, all welcome.
 (XR or non-XR, children, relatives, friends, drummer or not!)
 Instruments and ear protection will be provided.